 We maintain an overall interest rate risk management strategy that incorporates the use of derivative products to minimize significant unplanned fluctuations in earnings that are caused by interest rate volatility.
 Our goals are to manage interest rate sensitivity by modifying the repricing or maturity characteristics of certain balance sheet assets and liabilities so that movements in interest rates do not adversely affect net interest margin.
 As a result of interest rate fluctuations, fixed-rate liabilities will appreciate or depreciate in market value.
-The effect of this unrealized appreciation or depreciation is expected to be substantially offset by our gains or losses on the derivative instruments that are linked to fixed-rate liabilities will increase or decrease.
+The effect of this unrealized appreciation or depreciation is expected to be substantially offset by our gains or losses on the derivative instruments that are linked to fixed-rate liabilities.
+Another result of interest rate fluctuations is that the interest expense of floating-rate liabilities will increase or decrease.
 The effect of this variability in earnings is expected to be substantially offset by our gains and losses on the derivative instruments that are linked to these floating-rate liabilities.
 We consider the use of derivatives to be a prudent method of managing interest rate sensitivity, as it prevents earnings from being exposed to undue risk posed by changes in interest rates.